AzadNetCH/Clash/README.md

-# Clash & SagerNet & AnXray (Android)
+# Clash & SagerNet & Matsuri (Android) & Potatso Lite & Spectre (iOS)
-YML file for Clash & SagerNet & AnXray
+YML file for Clash & SagerNet & Matsuri

 In the [Clash for Windows](https://github.com/Fndroid/clash_for_windows_pkg/releases/latest) from:
 Profiles > New Profile > URL